ysph/mpi-stuff/README.md

-# mpi-attempts
+# parallel-stuff
-Messing up with MPI and making some basic stuff
+Messing up with different technologies that capable of making code run in parallel.

+## What projects are there?

+### MPI
 1. Calculating the average value of the sum of the elements of the vector
 2. Solving the system of linear equations using Gaussian elimination
 3. Radix sort

+### OpenMP, TBB, std::thread
+1. convex_hull.cpp - Building the smallest convex set of a shape
+2. quick_sort.cpp - Divide and Conquer using quicksort
+3. block_matrix_multiply.cpp - Multiply matrixes of a different size

-## Install MPI
+## Install
+### MPI
 Ubuntu:
 ```bash
 sudo apt-get install mpic++